Saturday, March 15, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 A familiar ZenWiFi mesh

-As shown in the table, other than the port grade, the other main difference between the ZenWiFi BT8 and the BT10 is the fact the former uses three-stream (3x3) Wi-Fi specs instead of the top-tier 4x4.
+As shown in the table, other than the port grade, the other main difference between the ZenWiFi BT8 and the BT10 is the fact the former uses three-stream (3×3) Wi-Fi specs instead of the top-tier 4×4.
 It has fewer streams.
 Considering its ports, though, that makes sense since the speed is limited to 2.5Gbps anyway.

 Wi-Fi bands vs. channels vs. stream

-The 6GHz band is the widest of the three and has 1200MHz in total width, ranging from 5.925GHz to 7.125GHz.
-Depending on the local regulations, only a portion or portions of this entire spectrum is available for Wi-Fi applications.
+The 6GHz band is the widest of the three, with a total width of 1200MHz, ranging from 5.925GHz to 7.125GHz.
+Depending on local regulations, only a portion or portions of this entire spectrum are available for Wi-Fi applications.

 In real-world usage, each band is divided into multiple portions, called channels, of different widths.
 Depending on the Wi-Fi standards and hardware, a channel can be 20MHz, 40MHz, 80MHz, 160MHz, or 320MHz wide.
 The wider a channel is, the more bandwidth it has.
-Depending on the channel width, the number of channels in each Wi-Fi band varies, but there can be only so many.
+The number of channels in each Wi-Fi band varies depending on the channel width, but there can only be so many.

 The 6GHz band has enough space for three 320MHz channels or seven 160MHz channels.

-Data moves in one channel of a particular band at a time, using streams, often dual-stream (2x2), three-stream (3x3), or quad-stream (4x4).
+Data moves in one channel of a particular band at a time, using streams, often dual-stream (2×2), three-stream (3×3), or quad-stream (4×4).
 The more streams, the more data can travel at a time.
-Thanks to the ultra-high bandwidth per stream, Wi-Fi 6 and later tend to have only 2x2 clients.
+Thanks to the ultra-high bandwidth per stream, Wi-Fi 6 and later tend to have only 2×2 clients.

 Here’s a crude analogy: